 6. Consider Freight Costs

-Let’s say you have a very large product you need made at a very low overall price and you live in the United States.
-Unless you plan to sell it in China you probably don’t want the product manufactured in China due to high freight costs.
-However, if the product requires labor intensive manufacturing (i.e. furniture, computer charging carts and after-market automotive equipment) it may make more sense to produce the product in cheap labor markets overseas, such as China.
-With that being said, consider all costs and charges when creating your product.
+Let’s say you have a very large physical product you need at very low delivered price and you live in the United States.
+Unless you plan to sell it in Asia, you might not want the product manufactured in China due to high freight costs.
+However, if the product requires substantial tooling or intensive labor (i.e. furniture, computer charging carts and after-market automotive equipment) it may make sense to produce the product in cheap labor markets overseas, such as China where tooling costs are typically 30-40% lower and labor costs less than 50% of domestic rates.
+In other words, it’s important to consider all costs and charges when creating a business plan for your product.